juga0/torguts/00-overview.md

 depending on its configuration.

-Tor has a few major dependencies, including Libevent (used to tell which sockets are readable and writable), OpenSSL (used for many encyrption functions, and to implement the TLS protocol), and zlib (used to compress and uncompress directory information).
+Tor has a few major dependencies, including Libevent (used to tell which sockets are readable and writable), OpenSSL (used for many encryption functions, and to implement the TLS protocol), and zlib (used to compress and uncompress directory information).